 You need analytics tracking installed on your website to track how many people visit your website.
 Google offers these services for free:

-- Bing Webmaster Tools is a free service as part of Microsoft’s Bing search engine, allowing webmasters to monitor Bing search results’ performance.
+Bing Webmaster Tools is a free service as part of Microsoft’s Bing search engine, allowing web admins to monitor Bing search results’ performance.

 Why is monitoring Organic Traffic important?

 Setting up Google and Bing tracking is essential because it tracks visitors, what areas searchers are from (Geo Locations), types of browsers used (Chrome, Firefox, etc.), if desktop or mobile devices are used and how they engage with your website.

 - Select Acquisition > Campaigns > Organic Keywords

 - Select your website > Performance > Queries

 From here, it’s best to review data on a monthly, quarterly, or yearly basis (GSC only reports as far back as three months); when tracking the progress of your website over time.
 Seasonal spikes can skew results.
 You can also compare data over time.